Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 | `loginWithServicePrincipalCertificate` | `ClientCertificateCredential` |
 | `loginWithServicePrincipalCertificateWithAuthResponse` | `ClientCertificateCredential`.
 See the [auth-response](#auth-response) section. |

+Next, we'll explore how to:

-Up next, we will explore on how to use the credentials' `getToken` methods directly, how to migrate from those login methods that use auth files to the new `@azure/identity` credentials, and how to retrieve the list of subscriptions after migrating.
+- Use the credentials' `getToken` methods directly.
+- Migrate from those login methods that use auth files to the new `@azure/identity` credentials.
+- Retrieve the list of subscriptions after migrating.

 ### Use getToken

 In cases where direct control of the authentication flow is necessary, we recommend calling the credential `getToken` method directly.

-In `@azure/identity`, all credentials have a `getToken` asynchronous method with standardized response type, `AccessToken`, which always contains only two properties, `expiresOnTimestamp`, which is a number, and `token`, which is a string.
+In `@azure/identity`, all credentials have an asynchronous `getToken` method with standardized response type `AccessToken`. `AccessToken` always contains only two properties:

+- `expiresOnTimestamp`, which is a number.
+- `token`, which is a string.

 An example migrating from the `interactiveLogin()` to the `DeviceCodeCredential`'s `getToken` method follows: